-Everything you need to know before taking out a reverse mortgage.
+Everything you need to know about a reverse mortgage in Canada.

-A licensed mortgage agent reveals the inside reverse mortgage secrets that you must know - you won't find the information contained in this guide anywhere else.
+A licensed professional reveals the reverse mortgage secrets that you must know - you won't find the information contained in this free guide anywhere else.

 A Reverse Mortgage Is A Confusing Product

 - Let Us Help

 There is so much bad, incomplete and terrible information out there about reverse mortgages in Canada.

 That's why we created this free guidebook.

 1. All the pros and cons of a reverse mortgage.

 2. How a CHIP Reverse Mortgage compares to a Home Equity Line Of Credit (HELOC) loan and other mortgages.

 3. All the facts that you must be aware of before making your decision.